sk1103/sk1103/README.md

-### Hi there I'm currently working on Data Science projects👋
+### I'm currently working on Data Science projects 👋
 ### I’m currently working on learning new languages 🌱